Mince or Keema curry can be made from minced lamb, beef, turkey, pork even vegetarian soya mince. I always make mine using Quorn mince.

 Add your raw mince and potatoes, seal in the sauce for 10 minutes then add a splash of water.

-Simmer for 20 minutes and add mixed veg and cook for a further 10 minutes.
+Simmer for 20 minutes and add mixed veg or frozen peas and cook for a further 10 minutes.

-When ready to serve, finish with a small knob of butter, a pinch of salt and freshly chopped coriander.
+When ready to serve, finish with a small knob of butter, a pinch of salt (make sure you taste it first) and freshly chopped coriander.